-- 1.1 The objectives of this Data Protection Policy are to ensure that Knightsfield School (the "Trust") and its trustees, directors, members and employees are informed about, and comply with, their obligations under the UK General Data Protection Regulation ("the UK GDPR") and other Data Protection legislation. - 1.2 The Trust is a Single Academy Trust and is the Data Controller for all the Personal Data Processed by the Academy. - 1.3 Everyone has rights with regard to how their personal information is handled.
-During the course of our activities we will Process personal information about a number of different groups of people and we recognise that we need to treat it in an appropriate and lawful manner. - 1.4 The type of information that we may be required to handle include details of job applicants, current, past and prospective employees, pupils, Parents / carers and other members of pupils' families, directors, trustees, members, suppliers and other individuals that we communicate with.
+- 1.1 The objectives of this Data Protection Policy are to ensure that Knightsfield School (the "School"/"Trust") and its directors, trustees, members and employees are informed about, and comply with, their obligations under the Data Protection Act 2018 (DPA 2018), UK General Data Protection Regulation (UK GDPR) and with other Data Protection legislation - 1.2 The Trust is a Single Academy Trust and is the Data Controller for all the Personal Data Processed by the Academy - 1.3 Everyone has rights with regard to how their personal information is handled.
+During the course of our activities we will process personal information about a number of different groups of people and we recognise that we need to treat it in an appropriate and lawful manner. - 1.4 The type of information that we may be required to handle include details of job applicants, current, past and prospective employees, pupils, parents / carers and other members of pupils' families, trustees, members, suppliers and other individuals that we communicate with.
 The information, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the UK GDPR and other legislation.
 The UK GDPR imposes restrictions on how we may use that information. - 1.5 This policy does not form part of any employee's contract of employment and it may be amended at any time.
 Any breach of this policy by members of staff will be taken seriously and may result in disciplinary action and serious breaches may result in dismissal.
-Breach of the UK GDPR may expose the Trust to enforcement action by the Information Commissioner's Office (ICO), including the risk of fines.
+Breach of the UK GDPR may expose Knightsfield School to enforcement action by the Information Commissioner's Office (ICO), including the risk of fines.
 Furthermore, certain breaches of the Act can give rise to personal criminal liability for the Trust's employees.
-At the very least, a breach of the UK GDPR could damage our reputation and have serious consequences for the Trust and for our stakeholders.
+At the very least, a breach of the UK GDPR could damage our reputation and have serious consequences for the Knightsfield School and for our stakeholders.